-The flu virus can live on surfaces like doorknobs and tables for up to 48 hours.
-Routine cleaning can help prevent the spread of influenza.
+The flu virus can live on surfaces — and potentially infect people — for 48 hours.

 The flu virus can live on surfaces like doorknobs and tables — and potentially infect people — for 48 hours, according to the Centers for Disease Control and Prevention (CDC).